-• Autocratic Rus rulers and their peoples emigrated north to found, among others, a settlement that would eventually be called Moscow.
-The Duchy of Moscow had clearly defined borders where well-todo Rus towns prospered.
-The surrounding dukes soon referred to the ruler of Moscow as the "grand duke," highlighting his power.1

-• In the 15th century the Eastern Orthodox Church established a seat at Moscow - beginning a close relationship between the Church and the identity of the Rus.

-By the 16th century, the Grand Duke of Moscow not only claimed sovereignty over all the lands of the Rus, but also that those lands (and peoples) were his collective property.
-Grand Duke Ivan III (reigned 1505-33) began using the title "tsar" and "Ruler of all Rus."
-The modern state of "Russia" was born.
-Under Ivan III, the Moscow state tripled in size - defeating Lithuania and expanding south toward Kiev.
+- Autocratic Rus rulers and their peoples emigrated north to found, among others, a settlement that would eventually be called Moscow.
+The Duchy of Moscow had clearly defined borders where well-to-do Rus towns prospered.
+The surrounding dukes soon referred to the ruler of Moscow as the "grand duke," highlighting his power.1 - In the 15th century the Eastern Orthodox Church established a seat at Moscow beginning a close relationship between the Church and the identity of the Rus. - By the 16th century, the Grand Duke of Moscow not only claimed sovereignty over all the lands of the Rus, but also that those lands (and peoples) were his collective property.
+Grand Duke Ivan III (reigned 1505-33) began using the title "Tsar" (aka Caesar) and "Ruler of all Rus."
+The modern state of "Russia" was born. - Under Ivan III, the Moscow state tripled in size defeating Lithuania and expanding south toward Kyiv.
 Ivan III's son became Grand Duke of Moscow at the age of 3, eventually being proclaimed Tsar in 1547.
 Ivan IV was the first to be crown "Tsar of all the Russias," signaling to the world his new status.
-Ivan's title was a divine one, underscoring his religious role as tsar - placed there by God (highlighting the very close relationship between the concept of the Russian state and religion).
+Ivan's title was a divine one, underscoring his religious role as Tsar placed there by God (highlighting the very close relationship between the concept of the Russian state and religion). - Called, "Ivan the Terrible," Ivan IV stopped at nothing to make Moscow the centre of a mighty Russian empire.
+Given to unpredictable fits of rage, Ivan tortured priests, killed numerous nobles, and murdered his own son with an iron rod during a fight.